Nordix/keycloak-secrets-vault-provider/docs/overview.md

 ## Secrets Manager REST API Extension

-### Overview

 This project extends Keycloak with a custom REST API extension that allows managing secrets via Keycloak's Admin REST API.
-When enabled, the extension provides a "Secrets Manager" API endpoint that allows realm administrators to list, create, read, update, and delete secrets stored in OpenBao or HashiCorp Vault.
+When enabled, the extension provides a Secrets Manager API endpoint that allows realm administrators to list, create, read, update, and delete secrets stored in OpenBao or HashiCorp Vault.
 Realm administrators can manage secrets without requiring direct access to OpenBao or HashiCorp Vault.
 This can help simplify architecture and improve security, especially in environments with multiple administrators or applications managing Keycloak realms and their associated secrets.